Every other Tuesday, you’ll get actionable tips to land your dream job. Subscribe

 • The desired goal (focus on what you bring to the table)

-Example of a professional summary for the position of Operations Manager
+Example of a professional summary for the position of an Operations Manager

-Example of a professional summary for a position of Business Development Manager
+Example of a professional summary for a Business Development Manager

 On the other hand, if you’re a recent graduate without practical experience, or if you want to switch careers, you should use a resume objective.
 Just not the 90s-like resume objective where you drone on about what you want out of the job.